Raise Awareness

 Private Care Manager

 If you are struggling to find care, hiring a private care manager can help you navigate local services and programs.
 This can be especially beneficial for long-distance care partners.
-The Aging Life Care Association provides an online directory of care managers.
+The Aging Life Care Association has an Aging Life Care Expert Search feature.

 Learn More